Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 Notably, across significant gene set associations with VEP features, the P1 and N2 component amplitudes and latencies were consistently the most sensitive to these microbial gene sets.
-Both P1 and N2 components are known to show the most dramatic changes with development during the first year of life
+Both P1 and N2 components are known to show the most protracted and dramatic changes with development during the first year of life
 @lippeDifferentialMaturationBrain2009
 and may best reflect underlying visual learning and plasticity at this stage (Table S1).